-The approving opinion of Troutman Sanders LLP, Richmond, Virginia, Bond Counsel, in substantially the form set forth as an appendix to the Preliminary Official Statement, will be furnished without cost to the successful bidder.
-The Preliminary Official Statement contains a discussion of the effect of the Internal Revenue Code of 1986, as amended, on the exclusion from gross income for federal income tax purposes of interest on the 2010A Bonds and a discussion of Bond Counsel's opinion insofar as it concerns such exclusion.
+The approving opinion of Bond Counsel, in substantially the form set forth in an appendix to the Preliminary Official Statement, will be furnished at no expense to the successful bidder.
+The Preliminary Official Statement contains a discussion of the effect of the Tax Code on the inclusion in gross income for federal income tax purposes of interest on the 2010-1 Bonds and a discussion of Bond Counsel's opinion insofar as it concerns such tax treatment.